kimmykokonut/mr-roboger-cr3/README.md

 Code: beepBoop(0);
 Expected Output: [0]

-Test: "It should replace numbers that contain a "1" with "Beep"
+Test: "It should replace single digit numbers that contain a "1" with "Beep"
-Code: findReplace(1)
+Code: findReplace(testArray, 1, "Beep")
 Expected Output: [0,"Beep"]

 Test: "It should replace numbers that contain a "2" with "Boop"
-Code: findReplace(2)
+Code: assessDigit(2)
 Expected Output: [0, "Beep", "Boop"]

 Test: "It should replace numbers that contain a "3" with "Won't you be my neighbor?"
-Code: beepBoop(3)
+Code: beepBoop(5)
-Expected Output: [0, "Beep", "Boop", "Won't you be my neighbor?"]
+Expected Output: [0, "Beep", "Boop", "Won't you be my neighbor?", 4, 5] --
 Test: "It should search a double digit number if contains 1,2,or 3 and replace appropriately"
 Code: beepBoop(10)
 Expected Output: [0, "Beep", "Boop", "Won't you be my neighbor?"....(10:"Beep")]